Year of entry 2024

 - Steam reforming of waste pyrolysis oils for sustainable hydrogen production

-A proportion of projects can be formally linked to industry, and may include spending time at the collaborator’s site over the summer.
+Some projects may be formally linked to industry and may include spending time at the collaborator’s site over the summer.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.